kevinoc554/spellbook/README.md

 1. As a user, I want to be able to view a list of Spells associated with each Class.
 2. As a user, I want to be able to search through the list to locate a particular Spell.
 3. As a user, I want to be able to view the game information and description for a particular Spell.
-4. As a user, I want to be able to contact the Site Owner to provide feedback or request further features
+4. As a user, I want to be able to contact the Site Owner to provide feedback or request further features.
 5. As the site owner, I want to be able to provide clear documentation on the licence under which the game information is provided, and attribution wherever copyrighted material is used.

 ### Wireframes